 Choosing the Band Saw Tire That’s Right for You

-Now that you know the primary differences between rubber and urethane band saw times, it’s easy to identify which type makes the most sense for your operation.
+Now that you know the primary differences between rubber and urethane band saw tires, it’s easy to identify which type makes the most sense for your operation.
 Woodworkers should take into account everything from the machines you’re cutting with, and the thickness of the blade to how often you need to replace band saw tires and your spending budget.
 If you’re not sure which product to choose, the professionals at Luxite Saw are available to provide expert product guidance and assistance.

 When you choose a rubber or urethane band saw tire from Luxite Saw, you’re getting a quality-manufactured product designed to offer exceptional performance and longevity.
 Our tires are made in the U.S.A. and come with a free installation guide.
 Visit us online to learn more about our complete selection of woodworking products, and contact us today for more information and assistance placing an order.